Enalean/tuleap-documentation-en/languages/en/user-guide/project-admin.rst

 *Location: Project Administration Menu*

-Depending on the configuration of the SYS\_PRODUCT\_NAME site and on the configuration of each project, source code access, documents and file release download permissions may be granted to various populations.
+Depending on the configuration of the |SYSPRODUCTNAME| site and on the configuration of each project, source code access, documents and file release download permissions may be granted to various populations.